aimalamiri/My-Microverse-Portfolio/README.md

 - HTML 5
 - CSS 3

+## Live Demo

+You can check the live demo [here](https://aimalamiri.github.io/My-Microverse-Portfolio/).

 ## Getting Started

 **Just clone the project by runing the `git clone git@github.com:aimalamiri/Microverse-Module-2.git` command in your command line, and you are done.**